-Degree to which the impact can be reversed: Medium Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium-High negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
+Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Medium Indirect impacts: Low Cumulative impact prior to mitigation: Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low-Medium negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
 The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
 The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
-The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • Construction only to take place during normal working hours. • Implementation of the EMPr.
-Degree to which the impact can be mitigated: Probable Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
-Construction only to take place during normal working hours.
-No construction on Sundays.
-Compliance with the appropriate legislation with respect to noise shall be mandatory.
-Implementation of the EMPr.
-Residual impacts: Very Low-negative Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - negative OPERATIONAL PHASE Potential impact and risk: Visual impact (Medium-High negative) Nature of impact: The development of the mast will most probably have a visual impact because of the height of the mast (30m in height) located within an agricultural area of Eendekuil, Piketberg.
-Extent and duration of impact: Local, Permanent Consequence of impact or risk: Medium negative (Unsightly views) Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Low - negative Degree to which the impact can be reversed: Very Likely Indirect impacts: Negligible (Possibly during the harvesting season and holiday season).
-Cumulative impact prior to mitigation: Medium - negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium-High negative Degree to which the impact can be avoided: Highly Unlikely (Low) Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Medium Proposed mitigation: Restrict the height of the mast to only 30m;
+The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • The base station's palisade fence will be painted green to blend in with the surrounding landscape. • Construction only to take place during normal working hours.
+This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays. • Implementation of the EMPr.
+Degree to which the impact can be mitigated: Proposed mitigation: Probable The following measures should be implemented amongst others: • The Contractor shall endeavour to keep noise generating activities to a minimum. • Construction only to take place during normal working hours.
+This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays.
+No construction on Sundays. • Compliance with the appropriate legislation with respect to noise shall be mandatory. • Restrict the height of the mast to only 35m. • Construct a lattice mast. • Galvanise the mast so as to blend in with the surrounding background sky. • The base station's palisade fence will be painted green to blend in with the surrounding landscape. • Implementation of the EMPr.
+Residual impacts: Very Low-negative Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - negative OPERATIONAL PHASE Potential impact and risk: Visual impact (Medium-negative) Nature of impact: The development of the mast will most probably have a visual impact because of the height of the mast (35m in height) located within an agricultural area of Laastedrif, Ceres.
+Extent and duration of impact: Local, Permanent Consequence of impact or risk: Medium negative (Unsightly views) Consequence of Impact of lisk. meaton negative (onsignity views)